 - Must see

-The capital of British Columbia, named after Queen Victoria, is located at the south-eastern tip of Vancouver Island.
-A must-see destination for visitors to Western Canada, Victoria is a haven of peace with a proud British heritage.
+The capital of British Columbia, named after Queen Victoria, is a must-see destination for visitors to Western Canada.
+Victoria is a haven of peace with a proud British heritage.

 Beacon Hill Park

 A beautifully landscaped park with bridges, lakes and a petting zoo, Beacon Hill Park is one of downtown Victoria's crown jewels.
 Officially founded in 1882, the park was named after a pair of masts strategically placed on a hill to act as a beacon and navigational aid to mariners approaching Victoria's inner harbour.

 It is a delightful quiet place to do some bird watching and enjoy a summer picnic.